fa-iizii/SmartGuard-System/README.md

 ```
 For more details, please refer to the full code in the repository.
+[Complete Code](smartguard.ino)

 ### Images for Reference:

 ![SmartGuard Fritzing Sketch](images/SmartGuard-System_Fritzing_Sketch.png)

 ![SmartGuard Hardware Setup](images/smartguard-system_setup-hardware.jpg)

+### More Images for Reference:

+- More images can be found in the [images folder](images/) in this repository.

 ### Notes:

-- Replace `smartguard.ino` with the actual name of your Arduino sketch file.
+- Replace ['smartguard.ino'](smartguard.ino) with the actual name of your Arduino sketch file.
 - Ensure the Markdown formatting is correct, especially with code blocks and lists.
 - Customize the Wi-Fi credentials and other configurations as per your setup.
 - Mention any specific details or instructions relevant to your project in the appropriate sections of the `README.md` file.